-Internet trailblazers Yahoo and AOL sold, again, for $5B
+Verizon sells internet trailblazers Yahoo and AOL for $5B

 AOL and Yahoo are being sold again, this time to a private equity firm.

-Verizon will sell Verizon Media, which consists of the pioneering tech platforms, to Apollo Global Management in a $5 billion deal.
+Wireless company Verizon will sell Verizon Media, which consists of the once-pioneering tech platforms, to Apollo Global Management in a $5 billion deal.

 Verizon said Monday that it will keep a 10% stake in the new company, which will be called Yahoo.

 Yahoo at the end of the last century was the face of the internet, preceding the behemoth tech platforms to follow, such as Google and Facebook.
 And AOL was the portal, bringing almost everyone who logged on during the internet’s earliest days.

-Verizon had hoped to ride the acquisition of AOL to a quick entry into the mobile market, spending more than $4 billion on the company in 2015.
-The plan was to use the advertising platform pioneered by AOL to sell digital advertising.
-Two years later, it spent even more to acquire Yahoo and combined the two.

-However the speed at which Google and Facebook have grown dashed those hopes and it became clear very quickly that it was unlikely to reach Verizon’s highest aspirations for the two.

-The year after buying Yahoo, Verizon wrote down the value of the combined operation, called “Oath,” by more than the $4.5 billion it had spent on Yahoo.
+Verizon spent about $9 billion buying AOL and Yahoo over two years starting in 2015, hoping to jump-start a digital media business that would compete with Google and Facebook.
+It didn’t work — those brands were already fading even then — as Google and Facebook and, increasingly, Amazon dominate the U.S. digital ad market.
+The year after buying Yahoo, Verizon wrote down the value of the combined operation, called “Oath,” by roughly the value of the $4.5 billion it had spent on Yahoo.

+Verizon has been shedding media assets as it refocuses on wireless, spending billions on licensing the airwaves needed for the next generation of faster mobile service, called 5G.
+It sold blogging site Tumblr in 2019 and HuffPost to BuzzFeed late last year.
+The digital media sector in recent years has been consolidating as companies seek profitability.

+The properties Verizon is selling include Yahoo Finance, Yahoo Mail and the tech blogs Engadget and TechCrunch.
+Despite its difficulty competing with tech giants for ad dollars, leading to cost cuts and layoffs, Verizon Media’s revenue rose 10% in the most recent quarter from the year before, to $1.9 billion.

+Financial firms have played an increasingly prominent role in traditional media as well in recent years, buying up newspaper chains and slashing costs.

-As part of the deal announced Monday, Verizon will receive $4.25 billion in cash, preferred interests of $750 million and the minority stake.
-The transaction includes the assets of Verizon Media, including its brands and businesses such as Yahoo and AOL.
+Verizon will receive $4.25 billion in cash, preferred interests of $750 million and the minority stake.

 The deal is expected to close in the second half of the year.

-Shares of Verizon Communications Inc., based in New York, rose slightly before the opening bell Monday.
+Shares of Verizon Communications Inc., based in New York, rose less than 1% Monday.